 During the month of February, there’s a lot of focus on love, hearts, friendship, and— yes, self-directed IRAs.
 Besides googling what to buy your significant other, everyone’s researching how to open an account to get that tax break before April 15th rolls around or how to transfer their account to save on high fees.
 As a marketer, I’m always curious what people are looking for during holidays and national events— they influence people in ways you wouldn’t expect.
 It’s interesting to see what influences search trends, but what does this have to do with self-directed IRAs and fees?

-As you can see from the graph below, people start searching for “IRA Contributions” in November, (unsurprisingly) peaking in April, reaching its highest on the 15th.
+People start searching for “IRA Contributions” in November, (unsurprisingly) peaking in April, reaching its highest around the tax-deadline.
 Searches for similar IRA establishment terms also follow the same trend, peaking at the tax deadline.

 “IRA Contribution” Google Trends

 Numbers represent search interest relative to the highest point on the chart for the time period.
 A value of 100 is peak popularity for the term.
 A value of 50 means that the term is half as popular.
 A score of 0 means there was not enough data for this term.

 This is also the time when financial institutions— banks, self-directed IRA custodians, administrators, and anyone providing retirement services focus on providing incentives for investors to open or transfer their IRAs.
 Some of these promotions include cash bonus, fee account establishment, no fees for the first year, etc. Wow!
 Sounds great, huh?

 The Honeymoon's Over— Overlooked Self-Directed IRA Costs & Fees